 Beverages also include pitchers of sangria and house cocktails.
 The all-diva band, Foxes in the Henhouse, will crank up the live tunes at 5 p.m.
 Monday in the garden.

 There are no reservations for either day, but you might want to arrive early to grab a table.
 237 Center St.

-Saucy cooking class at Ceres
+Saucy cooking class ?with Ceres project chef

 Ceres Community Project Chef Gabrielle Salomon will give a class on healthy “Sauces, Dressings, Spreads and Pesto” from 6 to 8 p.m.
 May 29 at the Ceres Community Meeting Room.